ELECTRICAL MUSCULAR STIMULATION (EMS)

 WHAT IS EMS(ELECTRICAL MUSCULAR STIMULATION)?

-Electrical muscle stimulation (EMS) is a type of electrotherapy stimulates a muscle contraction using electrical impulses in order strengthen weak muscles, reduce swelling, relieve pain and help heal wounds.
+Electrical muscle stimulation (EMS) is a type of electrotherapy that stimulates a muscle contraction using electrical impulses in order strengthen weak muscles, reduce swelling, relieve pain and help heal wounds.

-Neuromuscular and Muscular Electrical Stimulation (NMES) send electrical impulses to nerves which causes the muscles to contract mimicking the action potential coming from the central nervous system.
+Neuromuscular and Muscular Electrical Stimulation send electrical impulses to nerves which causes the muscles to contract mimicking the action potential coming from the central nervous system.
 It may be applied during functional movement or without functional movement.
 It has been used throughout the years for strengthening and maintaining muscle strength and preventing atrophy, especially with immobilized patients

 Neuromuscular electrical stimulation (NMES)uses high intensities that cause excitation of peripheral nerves to produce a muscle contraction.